 27th August 1979: Leigh Open Air Festival, Plank Lane, Leigh

-also known as "Zoo Meets Factory Half Way"
+also known as "Zoo Meets Factory Half Way" Two different tapes of this concert exist

 Thanks to Pat Teasdale for the flyer scan